liuk2020/simplifyTF/README.md

 # simplifyTF
-A simple Python package to describe a toroidal field
+A simple Python example to describe a toroidal field